Estimated Reading Time: 6 minutes

 Decibel milliwatts are, as the name suggests, measured relative to milliwatts.
 It is a measure that’s often used to determine cell phone signal strength at a site.

-Note that dBm and dB are measures of entirely different things.
+Note that dBm and dB measure entirely different things.
 There’s an often repeated ‘formula’ that dBm = dB+30, so 0dB is 30dBm.
-This is incredibly oversimplified and incorrect.
+This is oversimplified and incorrect.

 Understanding the meaning of the two measurements and what they are used for is essential if you wish to understand how cellular signal boosters work.